 The provisions of this Act shall come into operation on such day as is, or days as are respectively, fixed by proclamation 1.

-3. Interpretation
+3. Terms used in this Act

 (1) In this Act, unless the contrary intention appears —

-“Australian currency” means the lawful currency of Australia;
+Australian currency means the lawful currency of Australia;

-“Board” means the board of directors of Gold Corporation constituted by section 5;
+Board means the board of directors of Gold Corporation constituted by section 5;

-“business undertaking” means a body corporate or unincorporate engaging in or proposing to engage in any industry whether or not the industry is related to the gold industry;
+business undertaking means a body corporate or unincorporate engaging in or proposing to engage in any industry whether or not the industry is related to the gold industry;

-“chief executive officer” means the person holding office as chief executive officer of Gold Corporation appointed under section 7;
+chief executive officer means the person holding office as chief executive officer of Gold Corporation appointed under section 7;

-“Corporations Act” means the Corporations Act 2001 of the Commonwealth;
+Corporations Act means the Corporations Act 2001 of the Commonwealth;

-“deputy chief executive officer” means the person holding office as the deputy chief executive officer of Gold Corporation appointed under section 7;
+deputy chief executive officer means the person holding office as the deputy chief executive officer of Gold Corporation appointed under section 7;

-“director” means a person holding office as a member of the board of directors of Gold Corporation under section 5;
+director means a person holding office as a member of the board of directors of Gold Corporation under section 5;

-“foreign currency” means the lawful currency of a country other than Australia;
+foreign currency means the lawful currency of a country other than Australia;

-“Gold Bank” means the corporation of that name formerly constituted under section 4 prior to the coming into operation of section 9 of the Acts Amendment (Gold Banking Corporation) Act 1990 1;
+Gold Bank means the corporation of that name formerly constituted under section 4 prior to the coming into operation of section 9 of the Acts Amendment (Gold Banking Corporation) Act 1990 1;

-“GoldCorp” means the subsidiary of Gold Corporation known as GoldCorp Australia constituted under section 48;
+GoldCorp means the subsidiary of Gold Corporation known as GoldCorp Australia constituted under section 48;

-“Gold Corporation” means the Gold Corporation constituted under section 4;
+Gold Corporation means the Gold Corporation constituted under section 4;

-“industry” means any business activity undertaken with the object of making profits and, without limiting the generality of the foregoing, includes prospecting, exploration, mining, processing, manufacturing, marketing, banking, trading and the provision of services of any kind;
+industry means any business activity undertaken with the object of making profits and, without limiting the generality of the foregoing, includes prospecting, exploration, mining, processing, manufacturing, marketing, banking, trading and the provision of services of any kind;

-“minerals” means any solid, liquefied or gaseous inorganic or organic matter and includes petroleum and gas;
+minerals means any solid, liquefied or gaseous inorganic or organic matter and includes petroleum and gas;

-“Mint” means the Western Australian Mint preserved and continued in existence under section 35;
+Mint means the Western Australian Mint preserved and continued in existence under section 35;

-“money” means Australian currency and foreign currency;
+money means Australian currency and foreign currency;

-“repealed Act” means the Western Australian Mint Act 1970;
+repealed Act means the Western Australian Mint Act 1970;

-“statutory authority” means a body corporate or unincorporate which is established by and constituted under a written law as a State instrumentality, agency or authority, other than a body corporate of a class of bodies corporate specified in the Schedule to the Western Australian Treasury Corporation Act 1986;
+statutory authority means a body corporate or unincorporate which is established by and constituted under a written law as a State instrumentality, agency or authority, other than a body corporate of a class of bodies corporate specified in the Schedule to the Western Australian Treasury Corporation Act 1986;

-“subsidiary” in relation to Gold Corporation, means —
+subsidiary in relation to Gold Corporation, means —

 (a) the Mint;